McPhersonTrk/McPhersonTrk/README.md

 I absolutely love that word.
 I have only had the opportunity to use it verbally, maybe twice in my lifetime, which is why it is so wonderful.

-It is long and convoluted, yet if you read the word correctly, you will see that the only operative part you need to know is “establishment” and everything else just falls into place.
+It is long and convoluted, yet if you read the word correctly, you will see that the only operative part you need to know is “establishment” and everything else just falls into understanding.

 Wait?
 What?
-Yeah, if you know the root and the definitions of its modifiers, you can easily know to define the word.
+Yeah, if you know the root and the definitions of its modifiers, you can easily define the word.

 Anti- = against